jclry1/An-Gairdin---MS1/testing.md

 * Safari on iPhone - Done with iPhone 6, result - ok

 ### Test Internal Links
-Check that all internal site links work as expected on all pages.
+Checked that all internal site links work as expected on all pages.

 ### Check overall look and feel of the site, ease of navigation, clarity of purpose etc.
 Reviewed the site against stated goals and user stories - there is of course room for improvement, but in general, the goals are met: